Who's that girl on the Cannes red carpet? You may well ask

-CANNES, France (Reuters) - With a click of her blue-bob wig, Marie Parie turns to face the tuxedo-clad photographers at a premiere in Cannes as others on the red carpet pause to wonder where they might have seen her before.
+CANNES, France, May 28 (Reuters) - With a click of her blue-bob wig, Marie Parie turns to face the tuxedo-clad photographers at a premiere in Cannes as others on the red carpet pause to wonder where they might have seen her before.

 The truth is, Parie is not really famous but is one of many ambitious young performers hoping for a career-boosting break at Cannes, where she has blagged her way onto the red carpet almost every night of the two-week festival.